KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found 'Magic Mirror' in file `MMM-2Day-NOAA-Forecast.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
-5. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+7. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-3Day-Forecast by nigel-daniels](https://github.com/nigel-daniels/MMM-3Day-Forecast)